makerdao/gov-polling-db/README.md

 `docker build -t makerdaodux/govpolldb-app:latest .`

+or

+`docker buildx build --platform linux/amd64,linux/arm64 -t makerdaodux/govpolldb-app:latest --push .`

+to build for both linux/arm64 and linux/amd64 platforms, the latter is what github actions uses.
+This command also pushes the images to dockerhub.
+You may need to switch your docker drive to buildx first to run this command.

 ## Environment

 Create the connection details for the database by setting the following environment variables.
 A default .env file is provided, which uses the following values: